Best Private Student Loans in 2026

 Repayment Choices and Co-Signer Release

-Many lenders also provide co-signer release after a required number of on-time payments, assuming the primary borrower meets credit and income criteria at the time of review.
+After graduation, repayment terms commonly range from 5 to 20 years, depending on lender policy and loan size.
+Many lenders also offer co-signer release after a required number of on-time payments, assuming the primary borrower meets updated credit and income standards at the time of review.

 Funding Online Programs with Private Student Loans